jiujiezz/tsnad/README.md

 it may take several hours to download because of the large size.

-### usage by docker
+### Usage by docker

-You need to enter the TSNAD running enviromont with your path of WES/WGS/RNA-seq as the following command (RNA-seq is not necessary to provide):
+You need to enter the TSNAD running enviromont with your path of WES/WGS/RNA-seq as the following command (RNA-seq is not necessary to

+provide):

 	docker run -it -v [dir of WES/WGS]/:/home/tsnad/samples -v [dir of RNA-seq]:/home/tsnad/RNA-seq -v [output dir]:/home/tsnad/results wujingcheng/tsnad:v2.0 /bin/bash